0wolfak0/Smart_Step/README.md

-android application that counts your steps using your smartphones inbult sensors
+android application that counts your steps as you walk or run using your smartphones inbult sensors
            -register
             -login
              -see the steps